Kerillian/RDOP/README.md

 **Running as admin may be required depending on the location and or folder permissions of the game**

+* Exit Red Dead if it is running.
 * Run RDOP.exe
 * Double click the "RDR2 Location..." textbox
 * Locate and select RDR2.exe from the root directory of the game